obordonado/teamProyectReact/README.md

 > #### Film link.

 > In the "Film" page we decided to use cards (Bootstrap) with the available information of all the movies.
-> The user can click on any of them, and a pop-up window will show information relative to the movie selected.
+> The user can click on any of them, and a pop-up window will show information relative to the movie that has been selected.
 > In the new window, the user will be able to see a trailer of the selected movie.

 <img src="./public/img/filmsTrailer.png">